stevenharman/stevenharman.net-octopress/source/_posts/2012-06-29-sensible-testing-is-about-sensible-design.markdown

 ### To stub or to mock?

-Forgiving that design issue for now lets get back to the author's point - should we mock or stub those methods?
+Forgiving that design issue for now, let's get back to the author's point - _should we mock or stub those methods?_

 The methods in question are queries.
 The `BalanceCalculator` presumably uses the results of those calls to do its work.
 So why do we need to set an